 Let’s face it… when you announce your engagement everyone will want to know a) are they invited and b) do they have a key role?
 However pause right there!
 Don’t feel pressured into making any decisions too soon.
 Yes, it’s lovely that your friends and family want to be a part of your big day, but it’s also important you take the time to make the right decisions now to avoid any future headaches.

-I think choosing your bridal party is also very much tied into your budget as you’ll no doubt want to kit them out in some fancy gear or put them up for a night to two at your chosen venue.
-So once you’re had this sensible money chat then work out who you want to be standing by your side on your biggest of days.
+I think choosing your wedding party is also very much tied into your budget as you’ll no doubt want to kit them out in some fancy gear or put them up for a night to two at your chosen venue.
+So once you’ve had this sensible money chat then work out who you want to be standing by your side on your biggest of days.
 We have a great guide to ‘Modern Day Wedding Party Roles & Responsibilities‘ right here.

 How people planned a wedding before Pinterest is beyond me.
 I married in 2013 and therefore spent most of 2012 down a Pinterest-shaped rabbit hole.
 It’s a brilliant source of inspiration but please remember it’s just that!
 What you’re seeing will no doubt be beautiful styled shoots and weddings where the budget might be a little out of reach, so by all means create moodboards to share with your chosen suppliers but always be guided by your budget about what can and can’t be achieved.

-Instagram is my fave and it’s a place where you can easily engage directly with wedding suppliers as well as see their latest weddings and projects.
+Instagram is my fave and it’s a place where you can easily engage directly with wedding venues/suppliers as well as see their latest weddings and projects.
 However don’t just scroll through all the pretty images, really read the captions to ascertain whether the images the supplier is sharing are really their own work.
 It’s an important point I think and one which could influence your decision making when searching for suppliers.

 I don’t mean you need to choose an exact date right now, but I definitely think it’s important to think about the seasons, how this might affect your budget and any key dates that are important to you or your family.